timotheetacca/CDataframe_tacca_tran/README.md

 ## Download

 ### Git clone
-you can install the project using git clone :
+You have 2 options to install our project.
+You can install the core project using git clone :

 ```
 git clone https://github.com/timotheetacca/CDataframe_tacca_tran.git